Protect apps with Microsoft Cloud App Security Conditional Access App Control

-In today’s workplace, it’s often not enough to know what’s happening in your cloud environment after the fact.
+In today's workplace, it's often not enough to know what's happening in your cloud environment after the fact.
 You want to stop breaches and leaks in real time, before employees intentionally or inadvertently put your data and your organization at risk.
-It's important to enable users in your organization to make the most of the services and tools available to them in cloud apps, and let them bring their own devices to work.
+It's important to enable users in your organization to make the most of the services and tools available to them in cloud apps and let them bring their own devices to work.
 At the same time, you need tools to help protect your organization from data leaks, and data theft, in real time.
 Microsoft Cloud App Security integrates with any identity provider (IdP) to deliver these capabilities with access and session controls.
 If you are using Azure Active Directory (Azure AD) as your IdP, these controls are integrated and streamlined for a simpler and more tailored deployment built on Azure AD's Conditional Access tool.

-- In addition to a valid Cloud App Security license, to use Cloud App Security Conditional Access App Control, you need an Azure Active Directory P1 license, or the license required by your IdP solution, as well as a Cloud App Security subscription.
+- In addition to a valid Cloud App Security license, to use Cloud App Security Conditional Access App Control, you need an Azure Active Directory P1 license, or the license required by your IdP solution, as well as a Cloud App Security license.

 How it works

 Conditional Access App Control uses a reverse proxy architecture and integrates with your IdP.
-When integrating with Azure AD Conditional Access, you can configure apps to work with Conditional Access App Control with just a few clicks, allowing you to easily and selectively enforce access and session controls on your organization’s apps based on certain conditions.
-The conditions define who (user or group of users) and what (which cloud apps) and where (which locations and networks) a conditional access policy is applied to.
-After you’ve determined the conditions, you can route users to Microsoft Cloud App Security where you can protect data with Conditional Access App Control by applying access and session controls.
+When integrating with Azure AD Conditional Access, you can configure apps to work with Conditional Access App Control with just a few clicks, allowing you to easily and selectively enforce access and session controls on your organization's apps based on any condition in Conditional Access.
+The conditions define who (user or group of users) and what (which cloud apps) and where (which locations and networks) a Conditional Access policy is applied to.
+After you've determined the conditions, you can route users to Cloud App Security where you can protect data with Conditional Access App Control by applying access and session controls.